Shwinn/MockTumblrFeed/README.md

-# Lab 1 - MockTumblrFeed
+# Lab 1 and 2 - MockTumblrFeed

 MockTumblrFeed is an app that uses the Tumblr API to create a feed filled with pictures from Humans of New York.

-Time spent: 1.5 hours spent in total
+Time spent: 5 hours spent in total

 ## User Stories